alemercurio/multiplayer_online_boardgame/README.md

 ## Testing

 Extensive testing has been performed on all parts of the software, by writing unit tests where possible and with manual QA.
 The unit tests cover 100% of the classes, 88% of methods and 85% of lines of the Model package.
-The few non-covered lines mainly deal with runtime exceptions or simple loading/getting/setting of data.
+The few non-covered lines mainly deal with simple loading/getting/setting of data.

 ![coverage](deliverables/coverage.png)

 ## Compile